martazarantonello/RDM_analysis/README.md

 ## Data Setup

-To use this tool, you need to download the NWR Historic Delay Attribution data from Network Rail, SWR Passenger Loadings and NWR Schedule data (or your organisation's portal).
+To use this tool, you need to download the NWR Historic Delay Attribution data from Network Rail and NWR Schedule data (or your organisation's portal).
 You can access these files from the Rail Data Marketplace (RDM) platform here: https://raildata.org.uk/.
 >  The data is not included in this repository due to licensing and size restrictions.

 1. Create a `data/` folder in the project root if it doesn't exist.